saqib777/Software_Testing_Projects/ParaBank/Para-Bank-Register-Page.md

 This document contains detailed manual test cases for the **ParaBank Registration Page**
 URL: [https://parabank.parasoft.com/parabank/register.htm](https://parabank.parasoft.com/parabank/register.htm)

-The objective of this test suite is to validate all user registration functionalities, field-level validations, and system responses under different scenarios — both positive and negative.
+The objective of this test suite is to validate all user registration functionalities, field-level validations, and system responses under different scenarios, both positive and negative.

 ---